openeuropa/oe_theme/README.md

 Each component library can use one of the following ECL templates:

-- "Standardized": standardised websites host thematic content owned by a specific DG/Agency.
+- **Standardized**: standardised websites host thematic content owned by a specific DG/Agency.
 This is the default solution to host DG-specific content (policy) and is closely aligned with the core site.
-- "Core": core websites host general information shared by different websites or departments and serve as hubs for onward navigation to further thematic content and/or specific services.
+- **Core**: core websites host general information shared by different websites or departments and serve as hubs for onward navigation to further thematic content and/or specific services.
 For example, the main European Commission website (https://ec.europa.eu) uses ECL core templates.

 ECL templates change the way users interact with the sites by restricting access to certain components, for example: users can access to the main navigation menu only on sites using standardised ECL templates.

-To learn more about ECL templates and component library families visit the (ECL website)[https://ec.europa.eu/component-library].
+To learn more about ECL templates and component library families visit the [ECL website](https://ec.europa.eu/component-library).

-### Updating to 2.9.0+
+### Upgrade to 2.9.0+

-##### Content type teasers
+#### Content type teasers

 If you are using the `oe_content` module together with the OpenEuropa theme then updating to 2.9.0 or later will affect your existing teaser displays.
 The 2.9.0 version updates the teaser display of most content types provided by `oe_content` so if you want to keep any customization you have made to your site you will need to redo those modifications and override the teaser templates on your own custom theme.

-##### ECL site header
+#### ECL site header

 In 2.9.0 we dropped support for the legacy ECL site header.
 To do so we had to move the language switcher block to the `site_header_secondary` theme region.
 This means that: